6 Advantages of Vertical Location Warehouse Rack Labels

 Barcode labels are a vital part of an organized and efficiently run modern warehouse.
 Each label –whether on a pallet, tote or beam – is loaded with a host of product and location information essential to the management and movement of inventory.

 For warehouse rack labels specifically, there are a couple of options to consider.
-In this post we speak with Kristen Howard, an ID Label business development manager based in our East Coast office, to get her thoughts on the advantages of using vertical location labels.
+In this post we speak with Ken LeBlanc, an ID Label business development manager based in our East Coast office, to get his thoughts on the advantages of using vertical location labels.

 “If you’re not performing man-up scanning at your locations, vertical location labels – which are also called totem labels – are an excellent solution for multilevel warehouse racks.”